yuk068/ChessGame/ChessGame/updatelog.md

 * /exit - quit the program
 * /nexttheme, /prevtheme - cycle though GUI's color schemes
 * /notation - (debug option) toggle between primitive coordinates and chess notation (/coords must be invoked first)

+(You can press '/' to focus to the command input box)

 Minor bug fixes and tweaks